 Jim’s range of experience includes ministry to adults, youth, and children.
 He has worked in prison ministry (and served for three years on the prison ministry staff of First Baptist Dallas), spoken in homeless shelters, churches of all sizes, and groups such as the Ziglar Corporation.

-Jim is a powerful storyteller and is comfortable speaking to any age group.
-He will tailor his program specifically to your needs.
-If you’d be interested in booking Jim for a program or series of programs, contact him at:
+Jim is a powerful storyteller and is comfortable speaking to any age group and will tailor his program specifically to your needs.